cs169/flextensions/README.md

 - DB_PASSWORD (default: password)
 - DB_NAME (default: postgres)
 - CANVAS_URL (no default; will error if not included)

+#The following are for authentication purposes
+CANVAS_CLIENT_ID (Private, depending on the developer key) APP_KEY = (Private, depending on the developer key) CANVAS_REDIRECT_URI = (Private, depending on the developer key and the environment)

 Changing only the user and password then running `$make env` should be sufficient.